 - Fieldwood Energy LLC (a portfolio company of Riverstone Holdings) in its $60 million senior secured debtor-in-possession facility to provide liquidity during its prepackaged chapter 11 bankruptcy proceedings, a $100 million senior secured debtor-in-possession facility to finance business operations during its chapter 11 bankruptcy proceedings and $1.8 billion amended and restated first and second lien facilities to finance operations upon its exit from bankruptcy proceedings.

 - KIK Custom Products, Inc. (a portfolio company of Centerbridge Partners) in its amended $900 million senior secured term facility to refinance existing indebtedness.

 - Polychem Corporation in senior secured and mezzanine facilities to finance its acquisition by The Sterling Group.

 - PQ Corporation (a portfolio company of CCMP Capital Advisors) in $200 million asset-based revolver and $1.2 billion senior secured multicurrency term facility to finance the reorganization and combination of PQ and Eco Group Services Holdings LLC (also a portfolio company of CCMP Capital Advisors).

-- Providence Equity Partners in senior secured facilities to finance its growth equity investment in TAIT, LLC, a designer, manufacturer and operator of custom-built concert touring and permanent installation stage and set apparatus for the entertainment industry.
+- Providence Equity Partners in senior secured facilities to finance its growth equity investment in TAIT, LLC (f/k/a TAIT Towers Inc.).

 - PSAV, Inc. (f/k/a AVSC Holding Corp.) (at the time a portfolio company of Goldman Sachs and Olympus Partners) in $1.4 billion first and second lien facilities to refinance existing indebtedness and finance a dividend.